davidjbuchanan/MS3-lockdown/README.md

 - Clone this GitHub repository by either clicking the green *Clone or download* button and downloading the project as a zip-file (remember to unzip it first), or by entering the following into the Git CLI terminal:
     - `git clone https://github.com/davidjbuchanan/lockdownagain.git'.
+    - Note: when using Gitpod IDE it may be advantageous to goto Code Instute's Github page and clone their [template](https://github.com/Code-Institute-Org/gitpod-full-template).
+This will give the developer admin rights
 - Navigate to the correct file location after unpacking the files.
     - `cd <path to folder>`
 - Create a `.env` file with your credentials.
 Be sure to include your *MONGO_URI* and *SECRET_KEY* values.
-- Create a `Procfile` :
+- Ensure a `Procfile` has been cloned, if not create a `Procfile`:
     - `echo web:python app.py > Procfile`
-- Install all requirements from the [requirements.txt](https://github.com/davidjbuchanan/lockdownagain/blob/master/requirements.txt) file using this command:
+- Ensure a `requirements.txt` has been cloned, if not install all requirements from the [requirements.txt](https://github.com/davidjbuchanan/lockdownagain/blob/master/requirements.txt) file using this command:
-    - `pip3 freeze --local> requirements.txt`
+    - `pip3 freeze --local> requirements.txt`.
+This may require a prefix of `sudo` if you do not have administration rights on your IDE.
-- Sign up for a free account on [MongoDB](https://www.mongodb.com) and create a new Database called **lockdownDB**.
+- Sign up for an account on [MongoDB](https://www.mongodb.com) and create a new Database called **lockdownDB**.
 The *Collections* in that database should be as follows:

 **CATEGORIES**
 ```